Houzz is the new way to design your home.

 i would love to know the names of all of the plants you used here starting in the front and working back towards the molinia moorflame. they are beautiful! thank you

 Replace lawns with larger, ornamental plants for more visual punch and biodiversity.
-Larger spaces can go lawn free with mixed plantings of perennials, shrubs, trees and grasses.
-This type of
+Larger spaces can go lawn free with mixed plantings of perennials, shrubs, trees

 Like the drifts of planting, grasses are good too